📄️ Quick Start

 📄️ Job Selection Policy

-When running a node, you can choose which jobs you want to run.
-This is done by passing a combination of --job-selection type flags to bacalhau serve.
+When running a node, you can choose which jobs you want to run by using

 📄️ Resource Limits